 1. Tea and Coffee – Each room has its own kettle for making hot drinks.
 If guests require further supplies, please ask.
 If you prefer to bring your own items, please tell us so that we do NOT leave these items in your room in order to save on waste.

 2. Other Meals – Local restaurants and other eateries have been given the same go-ahead as B&Bs to re-open on 6th July 2020.
 Please be aware that we have always had a policy of no cooking and/or no consumption of takeaway food in our bedrooms, and would ask guests to be respectful of this particularly with the new normal as such activity always creates extra cleaning, with smells and food stains being particularly problematic to remove.

 1. Room Delivery – In order to reduce physical contact for the safety of everyone, we will deliver breakfast items in a bag which will be left outside the door of the guest rooms.
 To this end, we will be unable to serve our usual delectable breakfasts in the dining room until further notice.

 2. Breakfast Menu – We will have a Temporary Breakfast Menu with simpler breakfast-to-go choices available for guests to choose from.
-The menu will be left in an open folder on the table in our entrance hall, or we can send it ahead to guests prior to arrival.
+The menu link is here.
+Please read our Temporary Breakfast Menu and send through your choice as soon as possible.
 If you have any dietary requirements, it would greatly help us if you could let us know about this well ahead of time.

 We normally take breakfast choices for the following day before 7 pm the evening before.
 However, where possible, we would prefer to have these choices given to us prior to that just in case late choices make it difficult or impossible for us to source the items required to make the breakfast.
 Guests should email (email@example.com) or telephone (015394 43440) with their menu choices to us.
 We are very happy and would actually find it helpful for guests to send us their choices even days or weeks prior to arrival.